 It’s not necessary for your readers to believe in us.
 Our words can benefit people whether they have trust in us or not.
 It’s the Holy Spirit’s message that matters – not those who appear to be bringing it.

 This is a good point!
 And goes very much to the question of helpfulness.
 By all means ask yourself whether Arten and Pursah are real.
 Look into it.
 Find the answer that works for you.
-But remember that always what informs your seeking and learning is love, and that the form love takes – be it Gary Renard and his ascended masters, Tara Singh and his service-oriented teaching, or Liz Cronkhite and her coach-based teaching model – will vary and shift, without ever diminishing the love that is the ground of our shared identity.
+But remember always that what informs your seeking and learning is love, and that the form love takes – be it Gary Renard and his ascended masters, Tara Singh and his service-oriented teaching, or Liz Cronkhite and her coach-based teaching model – will vary and shift, without ever diminishing the love that is the ground of our shared identity.